My.Games invests in Espresso Publishing to boost hypercasual games

 My.Games has invested in Espresso Publishing to boost its hypercasual games business.

-Amsterdam-based Espresso Publishing creates hypercasual mobile games, which are short but viral games that can be played in a minute or less.
+The Amsterdam-based Espresso Publishing creates hypercasual mobile games, which are short but viral and can last a minute or less.
 My.Games is taking a minority stake in the publisher, with an option to buy control of the company.

-Part of Moscow’s Mail.ru Group, My.Games has been actively investing in game studios.
+Part of Moscow’s Mail.ru Group, My.Games has been investing in game studios.
 Most recently, My.Games invested in Pizza Club Games in San Francisco.
 About 75% of My.Games’ revenue comes from mobile games.

-Espresso Publishing will publish games from third-party developers and give the developers about 60% of the revenue.
+Espresso will publish games from third-party developers and give the them about 60% of the revenue.
 Espresso Publishing will rely on responsiveness, favorable terms of cooperation, an individual approach to solving problems, and will also be open to accepting applications from all hypercasual games developers interested in cooperation.

 Espresso Publishing’s mission is to find great ideas for games and offer flexible cooperation options to studios.
 It has been working with the hypercasual genre for more than three years and offers full-cycle project support to developers including production and marketing expertise, analytics, ASO, localization, financing for marketing, creating assets, and verifying hypotheses.